Coursedog

 To make sure your workflow is linked to the proper form.
 Head to the form editor and select your workflow in the top right.

-You can configure your workflow(s) to meet your institution’s needs, but here’s an example “New Proposal” workflow.
+You can configure your workflow(s) to meet your institution’s needs, but here are two possible paths a Curriculum proposal could take.
 To zoom in for a better view, you can download the PDF(s) attached at the bottom of this article.

 Related Articles